puppetlabs/pxp-agent/README.md

 The default TTL value is "14d" (14 days).
 Specifying a 0, with any of the above suffixes, will disable the purge functionality.
 Note that the purge will take place when pxp-agent starts and will be repeated at each 1.2*TTL interval.

+**task-cache-dir (optional)**

+The location where the tasks are cached; the default location is:
+ - \*nix: */opt/puppetlabs/pxp-agent/tasks-cache*
+ - Windows: *C:\ProgramData\PuppetLabs\pxp-agent\tasks-cache*

+Note that if the specified task-cache directory does not exist, pxp-agent will create it when starting.
+It will also be recreated before attempting to download a task to it in case it was deleted without restarting pxp-agent.

 **foreground (optional flag)**